• Skip to primary navigation

 • Bake in the center of the preheated oven for 13-15 minutes.

-• Remove sheet from oven and allow cookies to cool completely on the baking sheet.
+• Remove sheet from oven and allow cookies to cool for 15 minutes on the baking sheet.
+Remove to cool completely on a wire rack.

 • Bake the other sheet and allow it to cool down completely as well.